 The same thing is happening with blog platforms.
 The system publishing this post right now?
 It's built on LotsAgent — an AI agent platform that runs the entire workflow automatically: from scheduling to content optimization to distribution.
 You wrote the words.
 The agent handled the rest.

-Business Insider reports that this "invisible AI" shift is accelerating: software that's getting smarter without you having to do anything different.
-"The software is invisible, but the results are very visible: lower costs, on-time deliveries, happier customers."
+Forbes reported in February 2026 that this "invisible AI" shift is accelerating — software getting smarter without users having to change what they do.
+The results are visible: lower costs, on-time deliveries, less manual follow-up.

 That's not a future prediction.
 That's your scheduling tool.
 Your CRM.
 Your blog platform.
 It's already happening.

 The difference with an agent platform like LotsAgent is that you get to decide which workflows get that treatment — not just the features the software vendor decided to automate.
+You can build an agent that reads email, makes a decision, and follows up on your terms, with your rules, across your actual tools.

 What Changes When You Know